VBog/Bg-Bible-References/readme.txt

 == Upgrade Notice ==

+= 3.5 =

+* The plugin supports the old notation with Roman numerals in naming books and in chapters.
+* Allow semicolons in the numbering of the chapters and verses.
+* Minor bugs fixed.

+= 3.4.1 =

+* Optimized algorithm of main loop.
+Parsing of posts became faster.
+* Bugs fixed.
+* Debug option.

 = 3.4 =

 * To add a language, you can add a folder with the books into directory  'bible' of the plugin.